 But we’ve just begun our study of this terrible invasion from the North.
 Stay with us this week as we dive deeper into the mindset of those who seek Israel’s destruction, and discover their motives.
 Thanks for sailing with us!

-(This teaching originated in the Bible study, Looking for the Blessed Hope.
-You will find the entire study posted on the left sidebar.)
+(This teaching originated in the Bible study, Looking for the Blessed Hope.)